rawgraphs/rawgraphs-app/README.md

 install server-side dependencies:

 	$ npm install

-install client-side dependencies*:

-	$ bower install

 run server:

 	$ npm start

 Once this is running, go to [http://localhost:4000/](http://localhost:4000/).

-*If you have issues running `bower install` please be sure you have bower installed globally:

-	$ npm install bower -g

 ##Documentation and Support